 Read on for recommendations for things such as picturesque hikes through the Carpathian Mountains, day trips to the magnificent castles of Transylvania, information on the best boutique hotel stays, and what you can expect during all the seasons.

-Best Things To Do When Visiting Romania in October
+Best Things To Do in Romania When Visiting in October

 See the Spectacular Views On a Scenic hike in Transylvania: